-Outstanding opportunities exist for high school, undergraduate, graduate and medical students contemplating a career in biomedical research or academic medicine.
-Some key features of the program are:
+Outstanding opportunities exist for undergraduate, graduate, and medical students contemplating a career in biomedical research or academic medicine.

-- Train in conduct cutting-edge basic and clinical research.
+- Train in conducting cutting-edge basic, translational, and clinical research.

 - Receive career mentoring from leading investigators.